-Overview: The Sugar Property is located within BC’s Golden Triangle, 25 km southwest of the Galore Creek deposit and 7 km northeast of the Rock and Roll Property.
+Overview: The Sugar Property is located within BC’s Golden Triangle, 25 km southwest of the Galore Creek deposit and 7 km northwest of the Rock and Roll Property.
 Past mapping on the property has outlined multiple Texas Creek intrusive units that are commonly associated with important copper and/or gold deposits within the Golden Triangle including Galore Creek, KSM copper-gold deposit and Pretium’s Brucejack (Valley of the Kings) gold deposit.

 Location and Access